-When migrating to a new Salesforce instance, or when enabling "my domain" for your Salesforce Lightning roll out, your Salesforce URL will change.
+When enabling My Domain in your Salesforce instance, your Salesforce URL updates to a new web address (example: na12.salesforce.com changes to my.domain.salesforce.com).
 This means that any preexisting Salesforce connections to Leads, Contacts, Accounts, etc., will result in broken links.

-To prevent broken links that may occur with a Salesforce migration, reach out to our Support team.
+To prevent broken links that may occur with an instance refresh or by enabling My Domain in Salesforce, reach out to our Support team.
 Provide the time when you would like us to update the Salesforce data along with your new URL link.
 For example, your former URL may have been na12.salesforce.com and you are moving to my.domain.salesforce.com.

-After the migration is complete, update and test your Salesforce connection.
+After you've successfully enabled My Domain in Salesforce, it is important to update and test your Salesforce connection.

 - Disconnect your Salesforce Sync Main Connector from previous CRM and reestablish connection with the new instance.